 Q: Does u-he have special offers / discounts?

-Our preference is to keep our prices reasonable and would rather not show preferential treatment to one group of customers over another.
+Our preference is to keep our prices reasonable, and we would rather not show preferential treatment to one group of customers over another.

 If you are on a limited budget we have a number of freeware plug-ins: